AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 Handling Overflow Explicitly
 ------------------------------

-- What if *you* want to control overflow behavior?
+- What if *programmer* wants to control overflow behavior?

 - :rust:`wrapping_add()`